OleksandrHolopapa/Final_project_for_module_3/ReadMe.md

 The game "The Path Of The Traveler" is a fantasy survival game.
 You will have to go through different locations, making a choice, literally, between life and death.
 The penultimate location will not give you a choice at all, but will determine your participation.
+There may be two endings to the game.
 All characters and events are completely fictional.
 Any coincidences with real life are PSYOP. 😄

 LAUNCHING: